 |

-Introducing students with viruses, viroids and prions, their classification, reproduction cycle and ecology.
+The aim is to provide students with knowledge of viral and subviral pathogens, focusing on their molecular properties, structure, organisation and expression of the genome, life cycle, pathogenesis, defence mechanisms and preventive measures, and their ecology.
 Emphasis is placed on the ability of the student to independently and accurately realize the experiment according to written instructions.

-Student is able to (after attending the course): - Describe the sub-cellular organiosms and principles of their classification (viruses, viriods, satellites, priones). - Describe the reproduction cycles of viruses. - Describe the interactions virus-host and main phases of pathogenesis. - Describe the main factors for understanding the epidemiology of viral diseases. - Perform basic experiments focused on detection of viruses by immunoenzymatic methods. - Write the protocol/report and discuss the results.
+Student is able to (after attending the course): - Describe the sub-cellular organiosms and principles of their classification (viruses, viriods, satellites, priones). - Describe the reproduction cycles of viruses. - Describe the interactions virus-host and main phases of pathogenesis. - Describe the principles of defence against and preventive measures against viral infections. - Describe the main factors for understanding the epidemiology of viral diseases. - Perform basic experiments focused on detection of viruses by immunoenzymatic methods. - Write the protocol/report and discuss the results.

 |